- Chegan SRM

 Review/revise security plans to determine if the system met/meets its needs

-The purpose of security is prevention and protection.
+Security-in-depth is a layered approach to safeguarding the security of individuals, equipment, and locations.
+It includes physical security measures, such as locks and guards, as well as logical security measures, such as firewalls, access controls, and encryption.
 Each of the layered security controls has to be planned in conjunction to the others.
 A perimeter fence alone may be ineffective if there’s no detection system in place to alert someone of a breech.
 A sophisticated detection system may be ineffective if nobody’s around to respond to a triggered alarm.